openflexo-team/pamela/pamela-security-patterns/src/main/java/org/openflexo/pamela/securitypatterns/authenticator/README.md

 ### Subject entity

 - Identify the _Subject_ class.
 It is the class whose instance you need to authenticate.
-This class should be annotated with `@ModelEntity` (to let the PAMELA Framework that it is part of your model) and `@AuthenticationSubject(<patternID>)` (to declare this model entity as a subject for the authentication pattern).
+This class should be annotated with `@ModelEntity` (to let the PAMELA Framework that it is part of your model) and `@AuthenticationSubject(patternID = <patternID>)` (to declare this model entity as a subject for the authentication pattern).
 The `<patternid>` is a String that identify you pattern.
 You could, for instance, have the following code:
 ~~~java

 @ModelEntity